The Feature Spiral

 The inbox didn't disappear when you left email.
 It just changed its name.

-Project management tools promised to replace the chaos of email.
+Project management tools promised to replace email chaos.
 Instead, most rebuilt the inbox inside your workflow.
-Here's what that costs your focus — and what a different approach looks like.
+Here's what that costs your focus.

 Rules and workflows promise to save you time.
 They often create a new category of work instead.

-Asana's automation features are genuinely powerful.
-But for small teams, the cost of building, testing, and maintaining those automations often exceeds the time they save.
+Asana's automations are genuinely powerful.
+But for small teams, the cost of building and maintaining them often exceeds the time they actually save.

 The ceremony of agile engineering has quietly spread to people for whom it was never designed.

-Linear is built for engineering teams running sprint cycles.
-For solo creators, freelancers, and small mixed teams, the sprint model adds overhead without adding clarity.
-Here's what a simpler approach looks like.
+Linear is built for engineering teams running sprints.
+For solo creators, freelancers, and small mixed teams, the sprint model adds overhead without clarity.

 A tool that can do everything often ends up doing the one thing you needed poorly.

 Notion's flexibility is its appeal and its trap.
-When tasks live inside documents, knowing what to work on today requires navigating a system you built, not doing the work.
+When tasks live inside documents, knowing what to do today means navigating a system instead of working.

 How tools stopped working for you and started competing for your attention.